-This brings up the Options window with the existing config.pro contents shown in the right panel.
+This brings up the Options window with the existing config.pro contents shown at the right.
 See Figure 4.
+The Show field indicates the source of the currently listed options.

-In the Display Filters pull-down at the right, deselect the option to Show current session options.
+Click the Show pull-down at the right, and select All Options.
 A complete list of all the Creo configuration options will appear.
 The first column shows its name, and the second column shows its current value.
 A value with an asterisk indicates a default value.
 The third column indicates its status (a solid green circle means the option has been read from the config file, rather than the system default), followed by a one-line description in the fourth column.
 Note that you can resize the column widths by dragging on the vertical column separator bars at the top of the display area.